UWPRG/mftoid-rev-residues/README.md

 **python minima.py --seq [SEQUENCE] --mini [MINIMUM CODE] --file [FILENAME]**

 Notes:
 1. SEQUENCE: a string using the one-letter codes of any amino acid sequence.
-Additional residues exist for a positively charge histidine (code: B) and histidine with a proton on the epsilon-nitrogen, rather than the delta-nitrogen (code: J).
+Additional residues exist for a positively charge histidine (code: B), histidine with a proton on the epsilon-nitrogen, rather than the delta-nitrogen (code: J), as well as a tert-butyl side chain (code: 1) and a phenyl side chain (code: 2).
 2. MINIMUM CODE: one of the following twelve codes for the twelve possible minima:
   	A-T: alpha minus, trans
    	A-C: alpha minus, cis